Therapeutic Areas of Interest

 - An exploratory study of novel targets using patient cells and tissues that allow omics data analysis or genomic analysis

-Out of scope: Diseases with a prevalence of less than 1 in 100,000 individuals in Japan and the US
+Out of scope: Diseases with a prevalence of less than 1 in 100,000 individuals in Japan and the US.
+Diseases in the oncology field.

 A4-02